How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: On Logit Normalization

 \textbf{Post-training logit normalization.} Here, we propose to use logit $p$-norm normalization as a post-hoc method and we intuitively expected it to have a similar effect in combating overconfidence.
 (Note that the argument in \citep{wei_mitigating_2022} holds unchanged for any $p$, as nothing in their analysis requires $p = 2$.)
 Our initial hypothesis was the following: if the model has become too overconfident (through high logit norm) on certain input regions, then---since overconfidence is a form of (loss) overfitting---there would be an increased chance that the model will produce incorrect predictions on the test set along these input regions.
 Thus, high logit norm on the test set would indicate regions of higher inaccuracy, so that, by applying logit normalization, we would be penalizing likely inaccurate predictions, improving selective classification performance.
-However, this hypothesis was \textit{disproved} by the experimental results in Appendix~\ref{appendix:data_efficiency}, which show that overconfidence is \textit{not} a problem for selective classification, but \textit{underconfidence} may be.
+However, this hypothesis was \textit{disproved} by the experimental results in Appendix~\ref{appendix:data_efficiency}, which show that overconfidence is \textit{not} necessarily a problem for selective classification, but \textit{underconfidence} may be.

+Nevertheless, it should be clear that, despite their similarities, logit L2 normalization during training and post-hoc logit $p$-norm normalization are different techniques applied to different problems and with different behavior.
+Moreover, even if logit normalization during training turns out to be beneficial to selective classification (an evaluation that is, however, outside the scope of this work), it should be emphasized that post-hoc optimization can be easily applied on top of any trained model without requiring modifications to its training regime.

 \textbf{Combating underconfidence with temperature scaling.} If a model is underconfident on a set of samples, with low logit norm and an MSP value smaller than its expected accuracy on these samples, then the MSP may not provide a good estimate of confidence.
-In these cases, the LogitsMargin (the margin between the highest and the second highest logit) may be a better confidence estimator.
+One particular case of underconfidence is when the model incorrectly attributes too much posterior probability mass to the least probable classes (e.g., when all classes except the predicted one have the same probability).
+In this case, LogitsMargin (the margin between the highest and the second highest logit), which effectively disregards all logits except the highest two, may be a better confidence estimator.
 Alternatively, one may use MSP-TS with a low temperature, which approximates LogitsMargin, as can be easily seen below.
 Let $\bz = (z_1, \ldots, z_C)$, with $z_1 > \ldots > z_C$.
 Then

 for small $T>0$.
 Note that a strictly increasing transformation does not change the ordering of confidence values and thus maintains selective classification performance.
 This helps explain why TS (with $T < 1$) can improve selective classification performance, as already observed in \citep{galil_what_2023}.